- John Elliot, Ph.D., Dean

 Field Study Internships

 Internship experiences provide students an opportunity for supervised field work in areas of business and government.
-Regular internship programs are available on a limited basis in accounting, real estate, healthcare systems management, management information systems, and management.
+Regular internship programs are available on a limited basis in accounting, analytics and information management, real estate, healthcare systems management, and management.
 Individual internships may be arranged in other departments and majors within the School of Business; these are subject to availability and departmental restrictions.